Alanb2001/Alanb2001.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a programmer with an MComp in computer games programming from Teesside university.
+I'm a programmer with an MComp in computer games programming from Teesside University.
 I enjoy creating games and programming, I made this website to showcase some of my work.
 There are more projects that can be found on my Github page.

 <div class="row mt-3">